Key Features Compared

 For the May/June – 2021 results, AV-Test analyzed 21,262 samples for Avast; the industry average of protection is 98.9%, following the 100% result of thwarting the widespread malware.
 For June’s protection against 0-day vulnerabilities, Avast scored 99.3%, better than the industry average.

 Kaspersky scored 100% in all tests, taking the crown from Avast in providing ultimate protection,

 AV-Comparatives False Positives

 We also looked into the archives of AV-Comparatives.
-AV-Comparatives run a false alarm test which counter-checks how precisely an app or file is declared as a threat or safe.
+AV-Comparatives runs false alarm tests that counter-checks how precisely an app or file is declared as a threat.
 The results show that Avast succumbed to 20 false alarms as compared to 0 for Kaspersky.

 The test results were from February till May 2021.